QuintonJason/qvids/README.md

 # qvids

-This is a minimal Electron application based on the [videoconverter.js](https://bgrins.github.io/videoconverter.js/) within the Electron documentation.
+This is a minimal Electron application based on the [videoconverter.js](https://bgrins.github.io/videoconverter.js/)

-**Use this app along with the [Electron API Demos](http://electron.atom.io/#get-started) app for API code examples to help you get started.**

 ## To Use